Corfe Castle, Old Harry Rocks and Swanage Trail

 - Visit Old Harry Rocks and see if you are a daredevil or not!

-- Day two – a scenic inland trek of just 4.5 miles, includes a woodland trail.
+- Day two – a scenic inland trek of just 4.5 miles, includes a woodland trail and a hidden lake.

 GET OUTSIDE AND GET INSPIRED